HotMaps/solar_potential/README.md

 ```

 The CM can run on its own, but when it is on the same network as the Hotmaps toolbox API (HTAPI), it will be automatically detected.
-using Celery queue to register, HTAPI contains heartbear that will Check at anytime if a calculation is running or not.
+Using Celery queue to register, HTAPI contains heartbeat that will Check at anytime if a calculation is running or not.
 That means the achitecture for CMs is working in realtime

 **Calculation module regitration**